 Compares the timestamps specified.
-If the first timestamp is greater than or equal to the second timestamp then true is returned; otherwise, true is returned.
-If either timestamp is true is returned.
+If the first timestamp is greater than or equal to the second timestamp then TRUE is returned; otherwise, FALSE is returned.
+If either timestamp is NULL then FALSE is returned.

 '''

 bool operator>=(

 const Timestamp &first,

 const Timestamp &second);

 '''